tiamilani/BGPFSM/README.md

 		   for a single edge, the distribution has to respect what said in the distribution section of the readme.
 		   This parameter will override the json delay parameter for the edge
+* `policy`: <policy function> is possible to define a policy function for every single edge, policy functions are applyied like explanied in [3] see the section policy function for more deep explanations

 example of graphml files are present on the `src/graphs` folder.

+##### Policy functions

+A policy function is applied like exporter filter.
+If the value returned by the function is not infinite the route will be sent with the value returned by f

+policy functions are formally explained in [3] Sec IV-c

+An example of policy function could be this:

+`<1, inf, inf>`

+This policy can simulate the peer behaviour of a node.
+It can send only routes that have a policy level of 0 and will substitute to the route the policy level with 1 before the actual transmission.

+In the graphml file is mandatory to not use `<` and `>` simbols, so a function can be easily defined with:

+`2, 2, 2`

+Rotues that are originated by nodes will receive a policy level o `0` automatically

 ### parameters